kmein/proverb-pro/README.md

 The image is taken from the `img/` directory within this repo and the text comes from [Sprichwortgenerator](http://sprichwort.gener.at/or/).

+If `-c` is not used, `blackwhite` will be chosen. `average` colours the text based on the average colour of the image, `frequency` uses the most frequent colour and `blackwhite` uses the average colour and then either uses black or white as the text colour.

 When `proverb_pro.py` is run, it outputs the path of the generated image file.
 **NOTE**: By default it outputs to a folder called `out/` which isn't present in this repo because stupid git can't handle empty directories.